Planning for Medical School

 The actual logistical process of applying to medical school typically begins in the fall of your junior year.
 An important fact to know is that 60 % of all interviews come from applications received between May 1 and June 1 each year.
 Though you could theoretically apply at a later point in the cycle, your chances are best when you apply early!
 The approximate timeline below can help you plan:

 September-December (junior year):

-- Meet with Pre-Med Advisor and/or Career Services to plan your strategy.
+- Meet with Faculty Pre-Med Advisor and/or the Center for Career & Professional Development to plan your strategy.

 - Start soliciting letters of recommendation.

 - Take MCAT.